therandomfool/repeatedNumbers/README.md

-# JS finding the second and second to last number of an array

-- using set() and .sort
+ # Return number with the most repeats JS

+ - if two numbers are repeated, return the first one
+ - if none are repeated return -1